-There is no standard test to determine if ADHD is present.
-A trained health professional will observe you or your child and collect information from the family, caregivers, and teachers.
+There is no standard test for ADHD.
+A trained health professional will make a diagnosis.
+They will observe you or your child and talk to family, caregivers, and teachers.

-The doctor will also rule out any other conditions or problems that may be causing the symptoms.
+A doctor will also rule out any other health issues that may be causing problems.

-ADHD is a lifelong condition but its effect can be managed with treatment.
-The goal of treatment is to improve the child's ability to grow, learn, and have relationships.
+ADHD is a lifelong condition.
+The effects of ADHD can be managed with treatment.
+The goal of treatment is to improve ability to grow or succeed, and have healthy relationships.
 Doctors should work together with parents, school staff, and other health professionals.
 Together, they can set realistic goals and keep an eye on the child's response.
 Proper treatment can prevent problems later in life.

-For children over 6 years of age, medications may be used alone or may be combined with therapy.
-They can help to control behavior and increase focus.
+Medicine may be used alone or with therapy in people over 6 years of age.
+It can help to control behavior and increase focus.

-- Selective norepinephrine reuptake inhibitors—to promote attention and decrease impulsiveness and hyperactivity
+- Selective norepinephrine reuptake inhibitors—to improve attention and decrease impulsiveness and hyperactivity

 - Antidepressants—to manage depression symptoms